Information for Students and Parents

 Key Dates

-Tuesday 15 October 6pm: UCAS closes for Medicine Dentistry and Veterinary
+Wednesday 15 October 6pm: UCAS closes for Medicine, Dentistry, Veterinary and Oxbridge

-Thursday 17 October 4pm to 7pm: Virtual Parents' Evening Y12 and 13
+Thursday 16 October 4 to 7 pm: Virtual Tutor Evening Y12 and 13

-January and February: applicant meetings with Mr Davies
+January and February: applicant meetings with Mr Clarke

-Wednesday 12 March 6pm to 7pm: UCAS and Post 18 information evening for parents
+TBC 6 to 7 pm: UCAS and Post 18 information evening for parents

 May and June: National exams, A level and BTEC